chayre/chess/README.md

    Attributes:
      super
    Methods:
-     # Defines the unique moveset and icon for Knight instances
+     # Defines the unique moveset and icon for King instances
      def initialize(color, position)
-     # Altered method to account for unique knight movement (can't make multiple moves in a line)
+     # Altered method to account for the fact that king cannot move itself into check
      def find_possible_moves(positions)
+     # Returns boolean describing if this king instance is in check
+     def in_check(positions)
 ```

 ## Board Class